Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/backsub.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>We loop of the row indices in reverse order.
+<p>We loop over the row indices in reverse order.
 For each step (apart from the
 first), we take the previous coefficient and multiply the corresponding column of U, then subtract the result from the current $b$.
 To do this, we use an elimination matrix on the <i>right side</i> of $U$ (to manipulate the columns